thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

 `fillIn` is a function exported by `bigtest`.
 See the implementation [here](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/fill-in.ts#L63-L76).
 You can use any of the functions defined by BigTest or implement your own.
 :::

-In the example above we're extending from the `HTML` interactor to compose the MyTextField interactor.
-If you take a look at the implementation of the built-in [TextField](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/text-field.ts) interactor, you'll see that the `value` filter and `fillIn` action is already available.
+In the example above, we're extending from the `HTML` interactor to compose the MyTextField interactor.
+If you take a look at the implementation of the built-in [TextField](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/text-field.ts) interactor, you'll see that the `value` filter and `fillIn` action are already available.

-In a more realistic scenario, if you want a TextField interactor that uses its placeholder value as its locator, you would just extend from the pre-existing TextField interactor like so:
+In a more realistic scenario, if you want a TextField interactor that uses its placeholder value as its locator, you should extend from the pre-existing TextField interactor:

 ```js
 import { TextField } from 'bigtest';